Alternative Holiday Activities in NYC

 Ghosts, Christmas and New York City

 This is the first in a series of holiday themed posts celebrating our annual Christmas tours.
-We’ll be presenting three holiday themed ghost tours, Ghosts of Christmas Past, this December.
+We’ll be presenting our signature holiday themed ghost tours, Ghosts of Christmas Past, this December.
 To buy tickets to these events, click here!
-We in New York City are lucky enough to have had some jolly old Dutch forefathers, who […]
+Tour Dates & Details Tours run November 29 & 30, December 6 through 14 90 minutes, […]

 Poe Land by J.W.
 Ocker